tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 points that you want to make in your paper, then stop working in this repo, and start a new repo for another paper.

-### Minimal Reproducible Examples
+## Minimal Reproducible Examples

 When you do computational research, you will inevitably encounter problems that prevent you from advancing / finishing your paper.
 How do you get help, when you have an error/issue that is blocking you?
-You should ask for help, but to do that, you should first create a Minimal Reproducible Example (MRE) that that can be used to precise communicate your issue to someone else.
+You should ask for help, but to do that, you should first create a Minimal Reproducible Example (MRE) that that can be used to precisely communicate your issue to someone else.

 Typically the first reflex would be to send your whole git repo a